 "Adelaide vanishes in a glowing puff of smoke!"

-Images are shown centered in the middle of the screen by default, with the
+Images are shown centered in the middle of the screen by default,

 command.
 The syntax looks like this: